 Most pellet grill complaints boil down to one thing: ‘the smoke flavor is too subtle.’
 Camp Chef solved that problem with their Smoke Box system — a separate chamber that holds wood chunks or chips and produces more natural smoke flavor without fighting against the pellet feed system.
 After one brisket cook, I understood why pitmasters rave about this feature.

 On a 15-hour brisket cook at 225°F, the smoke ring I got from the Woodwind 24 was the deepest I’ve seen from any pellet grill under $1,000.
-Ribs came out with that dark bark you usually only get from an offset.
+Ribs came out with that dark bark you usually only get from an offset smoker.
 The Slide and Grill searing system also adds direct-flame access, so you’re not limited to low-and-slow.

 Camp Chef’s app is functional but not flashy.
 It handles temperature adjustments and probe monitoring without issues, but it’s not as polished as Traeger’s or Weber’s.
 Connectivity has been stable in my experience — no major disconnects during long cooks.